brson/brson.github.com/_posts/2021-01-17-rust-unconditional-loops.md

 I'm steeped enough in Rust that I don't know if writing `while (true) { }` brings others the same satisfaction as I get from `loop { }`, but I suspect not: it looks and feels just like a tiny bit of a hack.
-If I go into writing a loop by first writing `while …` then I am immediately presented with the question, "while _what_?", and sometimes I just don't want to think about that yet.
+And if I go into writing a loop by first writing `while …` then I am immediately presented with the question, "while _what_?", and sometimes I just don't want to think about that yet.